GoogleContainerTools/kaniko/README.md

-For simplicity's sake we deliberately refrained from using versioned tagged images (all builds will be tagged as "latest") in the previous examples, as we feel like this adds too much platform and workflow specific code.
+For simplicity's sake we deliberately refrained from using versioned tagged images (all builds will be tagged as "latest") in the previous examples, as we feel like this adds too much platform- and workflow-specific code.

 Nethertheless, for anyone interested in how we handle (dynamic) versioning in GitLab, here is a short rundown: